ppy/osu-wiki/news/2024/2024-06-20-project-loved-june-2024.md

 Following community suggestions, from this month onwards we'll be having two maps for the *Popular Playcounts* category, so let's continue with [Shukusei!!
 Loli-kami Requiem\*](https://osu.ppy.sh/beatmapsets/2058802)!

 Challenge yourself on the top difficulty peaking at 7.04★, filled with 165 BPM triples, spaced streams and interesting sliders, for over 4 minutes!
-There is also an easier 5.53★ difficulty if you're not ready for the big leagues!
+There is also an easier 5.53★ difficulty if you're not ready for the big leagues.

 Want this map Loved?
 Vote now!